 Minter Farm is Fayette County’s largest Christmas tree farm, with more than 1,500 trees ready for purchase this holiday season.
 Leyland Cypress, Murray Cypress and Virginia Pines trees are grown on the farm.
 Fraser Firs come from North Carolina.

-The Red Cedars are shorter season trees. **REMEMBER: It’s best to wait until the second week in December to start cutting them.**
+The Carolina Sapphires and Blue Ice are shorter season trees. **REMEMBER: It’s best to wait until the second week in December to start cutting them.**

 We furnish saws so you can cut your own trees or we’ll help you.
 You can drive to the fields or we’ll carry you on a hay ride.
 We have materials to tie your tree to your vehicle.